You finally bought the perfect wood for your home project. After hours of research and comparing different wood styles, you pulled the trigger.

 You can also use a high-pressure water sprayer, but you’ll need to be extra careful, or you could damage the grain.

-This is an important first step in the process.
-Without properly cleaning your reclaimed wood there is a high chance your finish will not turn out the way you want it.
+This is an important first step in the process of how to finish reclaimed wood.
+Without properly cleaning your wood there is a high chance your finish will not turn out the way you want it.
 You also risk sealing in any imperfections, dirt, and grime that will eventually work themselves out.
 This will inevitably compromise the integrity of the stain you worked so hard to apply.

 The moral of the story is, do not skip the initial cleaning of the wood.

 2. Check The Wood Beams For Screws, Nails, or Other Unwanted Metal

 The next step in finishing reclaimed wood is to check for extra metal.
 Many repurposed materials were once part of barn beams or siding, so you could find bolts or nails in the lumber.
 Look at each board carefully to ensure you don’t miss any metal that will harm your saw blade when you cut the boards later.

 This step in how to finish reclaimed wood is important for two reasons:

 First, it makes the wood much safer to work with.
 Wood beams that are left with nails, screws, and other protrusions risk cutting or puncturing the hands of those working with it.

 Second, reclaimed wood littered with junk metal is ugly.
 The purpose of using reclaimed wood in your home is to highlight the age and value of the wood.
 Excess screws and nails steal from the woods aged beauty, and really makes it look like a tacky job

 3. Check For Bugs, And Treat The Wood If Necessary